BarushevEA/light-observable-ts/README.md

 // subscriber1 is automatically unsubscribed when positive condition
 ```
+### pipe().emitByNegative(condition)
+Observable will send a value to the listener only if condition returns "false".
+There is no automatic unsubscription.

+### pipe().emitByPositive(condition)
+Observable will send a value to the listener only if condition returns "true".
+There is no automatic unsubscription.

 ### pipe().emitMatch(condition)
 Observable will send a value to the subscriber only if the return value of the condition matches the data being sent.
 In this case, there is no automatic unsubscription.
 ```ts